 - College education dollars needed for children in the household

 - Ongoing income dollars for a surviving spouse (if applicable)

 - Any philanthropic dollars you might wish to leave to a favorite charity

-- This is related to #3.
+5. This is related to #3.
 It might not be in your best interests to buy life insurance from agents that only represent one company and can’t offer you quotes from several different companies.
-Some of these life insurance companies are Northwestern Mutual, New York Life, and others who have agents that only sell their life insurance plans.
+Some of these life insurance companies are Northwestern Mutual, New York Life, and others that have agents that only sell their life insurance plans.

 These CSO mortality tables have been adopted by most state insurance departments to allow companies to use them in determining the premiums they should be charging for their life insurance policies.

 Remember, though, that even these life expectancy charts are used differently by different life insurance companies.